CRFSFS Author Guidelines

 Create a new submission, and select the manuscript type: 2 Comprehensive Reviews in Food Science and Food Safety.

-To assist in the review process, the SE, AE, or reviewer may request that the author submit the original data.
+To assist in the review process, the SE, AE, or reviewer may request the author to submit the original data.

-When prompted to do so, please provide the names, titles, and contact information for up to 4 individuals you consider appropriate referees for your manuscript.
+When prompted to do so, please provide the names, titles, and contact information (phone and fax number; postal and e-mail addresses) for up to 4 individuals you consider appropriate referees for your manuscript.
 Nonpreferred referees may also be named.

 Checking on the Status of Your Manuscript